Measure transport with kernel mean embeddings: Introduction

 The central problem of Bayesian posterior approximation may be approached by constructing a dynamical evolution governed by

-choosing the coefficients $a_t$ and $\sigma_t$ in such a way that the corresponding distributions $\rho_t = \mathrm{Law} X_t$ match $\pi_t$ as closely as possible, for all $t \in [0,1]$.
+choosing the coefficients $a_t$ and $\sigma_t$ in such a way that the corresponding distributions ${\rho_t = \mathrm{Law} X_t}$ match $\pi_t$ as closely as possible, for all $t \in [0,1]$.
 We stress the fact that $a_t$ and $\sigma_t$ are allowed to depend on the law $\rho_t$, lending additional flexibility to the framework.
-Given appropriate coefficients, an interacting-particle and discrete-time approximation of \eqref{eq:MF intro} yields an implementable algorithm that produces approximate samples from $\pi_1$. \\
+Given appropriate coefficients, an interacting-particle and discrete-time approximation of \eqref{eq:MF intro} yields an implementable algorithm that produces approximate samples from $\pi_1$.

-\textbf{The Kalman paradigm.} Enforcing strict equality in $\rho_t = \pi_t$, $t \in [0,1]$ is ambitious, as $a_t$ and $\sigma_t$ typically depend on $\rho_t$ and $h$ through high-dimensional PDEs, see, e.g. eq.
+\textbf{The Kalman paradigm.} Enforcing strict equality between \eqref{eq:interpolation intro} and \eqref{eq:MF intro}, that is, $\rho_t = \pi_t$ for all $t \in [0,1]$, is ambitious, as $a_t$ and $\sigma_t$ typically depend on $\rho_t$ and $h$ through high-dimensional PDEs, see Section \ref{sec:diffusion maps} below or, e.g., eq.
 (11) in \cite{reich2011dynamical} or eq.
 (9) in \cite{heng2021gibbs}.
 To increase scalability and reduce computational burden, it is thus reasonable to require equivalence between \eqref{eq:interpolation intro} and \eqref{eq:MF intro} only according to certain characteristics.
-The prototypical example is to match first and second moments between $\rho_t$ and $\pi_t$ (see \cite[Chapter 3]{calvello2022ensemble}), leading to closed-form expressions for $a_t$ and $\sigma_t$, and to the celebrated family of Kalman filters \cite{evensen2022data,reich2015probabilistic,stuart2015data,reich2015probabilistic}.
-Empirically, Kalman-type methodologies perform robustly and with a moderate computational budget in high-dimensional settings, but the restriction to first and second moments renders them approximate when nonlinearity and/or non-Gaussianity is present, and they are thus unreliable in highly complex data assimilation scenarios. \\
+The prototypical example is to match first and second moments between $\rho_t$ and $\pi_t$ (see, for example, \citet[Chapter 3]{calvello2022ensemble}), leading to closed-form expressions for $a_t$ and $\sigma_t$, and to the celebrated family of Kalman filters \citep{evensen2022data,reich2015probabilistic,law2015data}.
+Empirically, Kalman-type methodologies perform robustly and with a moderate computational budget in high-dimensional settings, but the restriction to first and second moments renders them approximate when nonlinearity and/or non-Gaussianity is present, and they may thus turn out unreliable in highly complex data assimilation scenarios.

-\textbf{Embedding probability distributions.} In this work, we follow an abtract version of the Kalman principle and consider mappings of the form
+\textbf{Embedding probability measures.} In this work, we follow an abstract version of the Kalman principle and consider mappings of the form

 from the set of probability measures $\mathcal{P}(\mathbb{R}^d)$ to an appropriate Hilbert space $\mathcal{H}$.
 The space $\mathcal{H}$ should be thought of as containing the information $\Phi(\rho)$ that we would like to retain from a probability measure $\rho \in \mathcal{P}(\mathbb{R}^d)$.
-Accordingly, we then impose $\Phi(\rho_t) = \Phi(\pi_t)$, a requirement often considerably weaker than $\rho_t = \pi_t$. \\
+Accordingly, we then impose $\Phi(\rho_t) = \Phi(\pi_t)$, a requirement often considerably weaker than $\rho_t = \pi_t$.